-Does pineapple actually change the taste of your vagina?
+Does pineapple change the taste of your vagina?
+Actually?

 So, where did this rumor come from?

 Like most urban myths, the truth behind this one is entirely based on anecdotal evidence rather than any concrete scientific studies.
 Mainly on Reddit, there are some pretty thorough forums documenting the taste of bodily excretions based on diet with the conclusion that fruit, in particular, can make them sweeter.
-According to Redditors, a fruit-heavy diet can go a long way and they claim that vaginas not only taste sweeter but so can semen too.
+According to Redditors, a fruit-heavy diet can go a long way and they claim that vaginas not only taste sweeter but semen too.

 Do pineapples have health benefits?

 There is no denying that pineapple and pineapple juice have plenty of health benefits.
-Pineapple is an excellent source of vitamin C which can be beneficial to your immune system.
+Pineapple is an excellent source of vitamin C, which can be beneficial to your immune system.

 Vaginas aren’t supposed to smell or taste like air fresheners and rainbows, they’re supposed to smell and taste like a vagina.
-This is contrary to what douching products might try to tell you, though.
-Douching treatments, as can other things such as antibiotics, can alter the healthy level of bacteria that live in your vagina, which can lead to yeast infections or bacterial vaginosis.
+This is contrary to what douching products and scented vaginal washes might try to tell you.
+Douching treatments and other variables, like antibiotics, can alter the level of healthy bacteria that live in your vagina, which can lead to yeast infections or bacterial vaginosis.
 If you’re already dealing with an infection, douching can even push that infection further into the uterus, causing even more serious health problems.

 If you notice your vagina producing any strong odor, try Stix Vaginal pH Tests to see if you have a yeast infection or other vaginal infection like bacterial vaginosis.
 We recommend contacting your primary care provider for a follow-up for any treatment you may need.